Distinguished Speaker Series

 At Trine University, we take great pride in providing focused and formative learning opportunities for our students.
 The Distinguished Speaker Series provides significant educational enrichment that complements other learning experiences on campus.
 Guest speakers include government officials, business experts, award-winning athletes and coaches, accomplished alumni, writers and various others.
 All programs are free and open to the public and are held in the T. Furth Center for Performing Arts.
 For more information, please contact Gretchen M. Miller at email@example.com or 260.665.4312

-Please check back soon as speakers will be added to the spring semester schedule.
+Please continue to check this page as speakers will be added to the fall semester schedule for the 2018-2019 school year.

 Past Distinguished Speakers